Allans-dev/ReactReduxWeather/README.md

 The app let's the user search for a location anywhere in the world and return a five day forecast of the weather at noon each day.

-Option to delete forecast for location.
+Option to delete forecast for each location.